davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="fortran-multi"></a>
 ### Multidimensional Arrays

-In Fortan, multidimensional arrays function virtually identically to one-dimensional ones.
+In Fortran, multidimensional arrays function virtually identically to one-dimensional ones.
 They follow the same rules, and similar declaration syntax.

 Here is an example of a dimensional array in Fortran: